My lords, ladies, gentlemen and others

 Most of the remainder of the audience are either business people or politicians or professionals, or relatively affluent, and relatively healthy, retirees.
 Half a dozen or so bewildered additional individuals may only be here as a consequence of acquiring their tickets as gifts.

-This is why the public performances are provided as a philanthropic gesture of the ethereal proprietor.
 Even the most well-informed audience member is likely to be overwhelmed here.
 The relatively ignorant ones, therefore, should proceed with extreme caution.

 On the public tour, all sorts of persons wander through here, very few of whom are appropriately attired.
 They usually look like typical, bedraggled tourists in their ill-fitting leisure wear.